MichaelChorak/projectTech/README.md

 ---

-## Core of concept
+## Concept

-The core concept of *Players Connection* exists out of a certain UX design made in HTML/CSS/JS where u can add information about you to let other uses fill out the search forms and find specific users.
+### Find your gaming buddy!

-So basically it's a filter system.
+__Players Connect__ is an application where u can find a person to play boardgames with you.
+You can add your information, such like: name, adress, age, location and which category boardgames u like to play.
+After u registered to __Players Connect__ u can search for other players, just choose which category u would like to play, where they from and find your partner to beat!

 ---